I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

 So if you’re out and about this time of year- do watch for the Mayapples!

-One last shot of Heesaker Park.
+One last shot of my favorite park.
 (Ooh, what is that in the bottom corner??) 😉

 Get Even Healthier!